basarat/typescript-book/docs/let.md

     var foo = 123;
 }
 ```
-However if the variable name is already taken by the surrounding scope then a new variable name is generated as shown (notice `foo_1`):
+However, if the variable name is already taken by the surrounding scope then a new variable name is generated as shown (notice `foo_1`):

 ```ts
 var foo = '123';